CALL US! (888) 848-0144

 Although we provided a brief explanation above, let’s talk more specifically about what the powertrain control module does in your car.
 The PCM senses and monitors more than 100 factors in a car or truck.
 Here are a few of the most essential processes.

-Air-to-Gas Ratio – The PCM adjusts the air-to-gas ratio being pumped into the cylinders of the car, which saves fuel.
-For example, when the car’s engine is cold, the PCM adjusts the ratio of gas to be greater than the air.
-Once warmed up, the PCM adjusts the ratio to decrease the fuel being pumped in.
+Air-to-Gas Ratio —The PCM adjusts the air-to-gas ratio being pumped into the car’s cylinders, which saves fuel.
+For example, when the car’s engine is cold, the PCM adjusts the gas ratio to be greater than the air.
+Once warmed up, the PCM adjusts the ratio to decrease the pumped fuel.

-Ignition Timing – Depending on different conditions, the PCM can make the spark plugs fire in a faster or slower sequence, helping the engine deliver an optimum amount of power per RPM.
+Ignition Timing —Depending on different conditions, the PCM can make the spark plugs fire in a faster or slower sequence, helping the engine deliver the optimum amount of power per RPM.

 Idle Speed – The PCM ensures that your car’s idle speed is adequate (not revved up to a higher than necessary RPM) to manage any ancillary activities, such as air conditioning.

-Performance Monitoring – Using many different sensors, including temperature, oil and fluid level, air intake, emission level, camshaft angle, or throttle position, the PCM can monitor the car’s performance.
+Performance Monitoring—The PCM can monitor the car’s performance using different sensors, including temperature, oil and fluid level, air intake, emission level, camshaft angle, or throttle position.
 When the PCM can’t restore these to ideal levels, it will notify the car owner with the check engine light.
 A qualified mechanic can understand this error code and make the necessary repairs.

 What is Powertrain Control Module Reflashing?